BilbyHouse/Beast-Hunter/README.md

 - These rules

 ### suit names
 	using the customary names for card suits is sufficient.

-However the game is more fun if you use special names for the suits
+	However, the game is more flavorful if you use special names for the suits

 	the Beast suits are:
 	- Feather (club)
 	- Fur (heart)
 	- scale (club)
-	- weird (diamond)
+	- Weird (diamond)

 	the Hunter suits are:
-	- Arrow (spade)
+	- Arrows (spades)
-	- Tool (diamond)
+	- Traps (clubs)
-	- Club (club)
+	- Swords(diamonds)
-	- Heart (heart)
+	- Body (hearts)
 ### the cards
 #### UNIVERSAL CARDS
 - Joker - The Annihilator - infinite power